 BitLocker To Go requires at least one recovery option in case you forget your password.
 This is a special decryption key that’s unique to the drive you're encrypting.
 Each option has its own unique caveats to consider:

-Click “Print the recovery key”, then click Next.
+Click “Print the recovery key”, use the Print dialog to send it to your printer, then click Next.

 Next, you’ll be prompted to choose whether to encrypt just currently used space on your drive, or opt to encrypt the entire drive.
 The latter is a much slower process, potentially taking a few hours depending on the size of the drive.
 However, we recommend it since unused space may still have bits of files that were previously on the drive which can be extracted out through forensics software in the event your external drive is lost or seized.